 - typically hyperintense

-- oedema is out of proportion with tumour size and appears dark on DWI
+- edema is out of proportion with tumor size and appears dark on DWI

-- intratumoural choline peak with no choline elevation in the peritumoural oedema
+- intratumoral choline peak with no choline elevation in the peritumoural edema

-- any tumour necrosis results in a lipid peak
+- any tumor necrosis results in a lipid peak

 - NAA depleted